 Under Armour went all in on the 2014 Winter Olympics, marking its largest sponsorship in the games at that point.
 Among other efforts, the company shoveled millions of dollars into a collaboration with Lockheed Martin on a suit for the US speedskating team, which was trumpeted as the fastest-ever during the weeks and months leading up to the winter games.
 The suit, called the Mach 39, was reportedly so amazing that it would give US athletes an almost unfair advantage, said Diane Pelkey, senior vice president of communications at Under Armour, about the coverage at that time.

 When the Olympics were underway in Sochi, it became immediately clear that the Mach 39 would not be winning any medals.
 The US speedskating team was losing.
 Badly.

-“We really wanted to get our message out there to help control it and shape the story.”
 And on Feb.
 13 the Wall Street Journal suggested that Under Armour was to blame for Team USA’s worst speedskating showing in 30 years.
 From there, “it really spiraled,” said Pelkey.
 The news took off on social media and made headlines all over the world.